 From Tualatin and Sherwood to Tigard and Southwest Portland, more people are choosing to live, work and play in the Southwest Corridor.
 The Southwest Corridor Plan was a comprehensive vision for the investments needed to keep this area moving and support the people who live here as the area grows.

 Metro created an Equitable Development Strategy with local partners to explore how a proposed light rail and other investments can support community development and improve the quality of life for people of all incomes and backgrounds.
-See the Southwest Corridor Equitable Development Strategy page to learn more.
+To learn more about the Equitable Development Strategy and related ongoing work, see the Southwest Corridor Equitable Development Strategy page.

-See the TriMet project website for more details on the light rail project.
+See the TriMet project website for more details on the light rail project design.